Dopa69-cloud/linklist/README.md

 🔹 Step 2: Define the Node Class

-Create a class named Node with:
+1.create a class named Node with:

-An integer variable data to store the value of the node.
+>An integer variable data to store the value of the node.

-A pointer next of type Node* to store the address of the next node.
+>A pointer next of type Node* to store the address of the next node.

 A constructor that:

-Takes an integer as input.
+>Takes an integer as input.

-Initializes data with the input value.
+>Initializes data with the input value.

-Initializes next with NULL.
+>Initializes next with NULL.

-A member function display() to:
+>A member function display() to:

 Print the value of data.